Sharing personal data

 Please use this link for information on the .

 The University is the data controller of all the data held by the different schools/offices within the University and in many circumstances it is permissible to pass personal data between schools/offices if the information sharing is reasonable and expected, and provided the Data Protection Principles are adhered to.
-In certain cases, personal data cannot be shared unless you have the explicit consent of the data subject.
-These cases include:

 The Data Protection Principles state that personal data must be processed fairly and for limited purposes, which means that it should not be shared without good reason.
 So, for example, the University may process personal data of students applying for places and it is perfectly permissible for this information to be shared by student services and relevant schools.